 - A written notice that you have only 10 days to request a hearing with the DMV, or else your license will be suspended

 Unfortunately, police don’t always do this.
 If they forget, you should receive written notice from the DMV within several days of your arrest.
 If this doesn’t come, or you’re not sure you received it, your license will most likely be suspended after 30 days, anyway.

-How Do You Know If Your License Was Suspended as Part of Your DUI Sentence?
+How Do You Know If Your License Was Suspended As Part of Your DUI Sentence?

 All DUI sentences now include license suspension in California.
-The process for a court-ordered suspension is much clearer: you will be informed of your suspension at your sentencing.
+The process for a court-ordered suspension is much clearer.
+You will be informed of your suspension at your sentencing.
 Normally, you will be asked to sign paperwork regarding your sentence that includes information about your suspension.

 Find Out the Status of Your Driver’s License in California